fenago/kafka-advanced/lab_guides/md/Lab_7-4.md

 When adding a new field to your schema, you have to provide a default value for the field.
 Don’t rename an existing field (use aliases instead).
 You can add an alias.

 Let's use an example to talk about this.
 The following example is from our `Avro tutorial`.

+### Lab Solution

+Complete solution for this lab is available in the following directory:

+`~/kafka-advanced/labs/Lab07-4`

 #### Employee example Avro Schema